 The Leaky Cauldron

 The premiere eatery in all of the Wizarding World of Harry Potter is the Leaky Cauldron.
-This quick-service option also serves a full English breakfast each morning, traditional British fare including Bangers and Mash, Shepherd’s Pie, and Fish and Chips, and delicious desserts like sticky toffee pudding.
+This quick-service option also serves a full English breakfast each morning, traditional British fare including Bangers and Mash, Shepherd’s Pie, Fish and Chips, and delicious desserts like sticky toffee pudding.

 Another great stop in Springfield is the famous Krusty Burger.
 This is a typical fast-food restaurant.
 Try the legendary Clogger Burger, Krusty Burger or Sideshow Bob Foot Long and don’t forget to order a Buzz Cola.
 You can sit at one of the tables outside or sit inside and enjoy a never-ending loop of The Simpsons.